Phala-Network/phala-wiki-next/content/en-us/general/phala-network/tokenomics.md

 ### Final payout

-When a worker chooses to disconnect from the platform, they send an Exit Transaction and receives their Severance Pay after $\delta$ blocks.
+When a worker chooses to disconnect from the platform, they send an Exit Transaction and receive their Severance Pay after $\delta$ blocks.

 After the cooling down period, the worker gets their final payout, representing the return of the initial stake.
 However, if $V_T$ goes lower than the initial $V^e$, the worker will get less stake returned as a punishment: